Plaza Las Américas (Puerto Rico): 2010s

-In 2000, the remodeling and expansion of the shopping center was completed, offering a new facade occupied by over 300 stores.
-A three-level (255,000 square foot) Macy’s opened as the third anchor of the shopping center on October 25, making it the chain's first location outside the fifty states.
-Local movie theater chain Caribbean Cinemas opened a thirteen-screen movie theater in 2005 and is the busiest and highest-grossing of the entire chain.
-A concept of "public" art was created in the shopping center, which includes pieces by local artists.
-In 2012, Plaza Las Américas invested $12 million in remodeling the mall's north entrance facade.
+On May 23, 2012, it was reported that Plaza Las Américas invested $12 million in remodeling the mall's north entrance facade.
 The remodeling work began on May 23, 2012, and was completed by mid November 2012, just before the holiday season.
 In addition, between July–August 2012, expansion began on the multistory parking, located in the southern area of the mall.
 The expansion extended the five floors of multistory to add over 300 parking spaces.
 All parking areas of the mall were also repaved while new landscape gardens designs where developed in front of the main entrance.
-On August 28, 2013, Plaza opened the first ever Cheesecake Factory in Puerto Rico.
-Sports Authority opened in mid-2014, along with an expansion in parking.
-It closed in 2016 after the company declared bankruptcy and was replaced by Marshalls in February 2018, according to El Nuevo Dia.
-Also, in early 2018, a Red Lobster restaurant opened.